 The War that Saved My Lifeby Kimberly Brubaker Bradley

-The Library Book Club meeting for this book will be Thursday, July 13, 2017, at 6:30 in the entry foyer.
+The Library Book Club meeting for this book was on Thursday, April 19, 2018, at 6:30 in the entry foyer.

 An exceptionally moving story of triumph against all odds set during World War 2, from the acclaimed author of Jefferson’s Sons and for fans of Number the Stars.